Vaisala: History

 Vaisala originated in the 1930s when Professor Vilho Väisälä (1889–1969), Vaisala's founder and long-time managing director, invented some of the operating principles of a radiosonde.
 He sent the first Finnish radiosonde aloft in December 1931.
 After the first sounding, Väisälä continued with further development and tests until a radiosonde could be brought into production and deliveries started in 1936.
 From the very start, Vaisala was an international business, exporting 95 percent of the production.
-As the Vaisala radiosonde became internationally renowned, the demand for them increased.
+As the Vaisala radiosonde received international recognition, the demand for them increased.
 In 1944, Prof. Väisälä established a company called Mittari Oy ("Gauge Incorporated") and set up manufacturing facilities for radiosonde systems.
 The first sounding system included a semi-automatic radiosonde receiver, a calibration device, and a ground check set.
 The company employed 13 people at the time.
 Later, in 1955, the name of Mittari was changed to Vaisala.

-From a modest start, the company evolved to become a world leader in many measurement fields and to establish a noteworthy Finnish export industry.
+From a modest start, the company expanded into multiple measurement fields, including humidity, pressure, and wind measurement.
 At the end of 1954, a modern manufacturing plant was relocated in Vantaa.
 Since then, the headquarters have been expanded several times and Vaisala's product range has been diversified and expanded greatly.
-Nowadays Vaisala employs over 1,800 people and serves customers in over 150 countries.
+Nowadays Vaisala employs over 2,400 people and serves customers in over 150 countries.